Hong Kong University of Science and Technology

 The Hong Kong University of Science and Technology (HKUST) is a public university in Sai Kung District, New Territories, Hong Kong.
-Founded in 1991, it was the territory's third institution to be granted university status, and the first university without any precursory existence upon its formation.
+Founded in 1991, it was the territory's third institution to be granted university status, the first research university and the first university without any precursory existence upon its formation with English as its primary medium of instruction and assessment since its establishment.
 It occupies a 60 ha seaside site in Tai Po Tsai, Clear Water Bay Peninsula.

-The university is organised into five academic schools: School of Engineering, School of Business and Management, School of Science, School of Humanities and Social Science, and the Academy of Interdisciplinary Studies.
-In the 2023–24 academic year, it enrolled around 10,000 undergraduates and 6,800 postgraduates, and employed 903 academic staff.
+The university is organized into six academic schools: School of Science, School of Engineering, School of Business and Management, School of Medicine, School of Humanities and Social Science, and the Academy of Interdisciplinary Studies.
+In the 2025-26 academic year, it enrolled 11,765 undergraduates and 8,710 postgraduates, and employed 973 academic staff.
+All undergraduate programs lead to bachelor's honours degrees in Science (BSc), Engineering (BEng) or Business Administration (BBA).

+The university is traditionally considered one of Hong Kong's "Big 3" universities, alongside The University of Hong Kong (HKU) and The Chinese University of Hong Kong (CUHK) due to their long history, strong academic programs, and high global standing.